 computers to do work.
 This made the research into Clojure library

 usage painless and fun.

 Looking forward to the next article?
 Never miss a post by subscribing using e-mail or RSS.
-The e-mail newsletter goes out periodically (about every month) and includes reviews of books I've been reading and links to stuff I've found interesting.
+The e-mail newsletter goes out periodically (at most once a month) and includes reviews of books I've been reading and links to stuff I've found interesting.